dissemin/dissemin/doc/sphinx/install.rst

 First, install `Vagrant <https://www.vagrantup.com>`_ and one of the supported providers: VirtualBox (should work fine), LXC (tested), libvirt (try it and tell us!).
 Then run the following commands:

-- ``git clone https://github.com/dissemin/dissemin`` will clone the repository (download the source code of dissemin)
+- ``git clone https://github.com/dissemin/dissemin`` will clone the repository, i.e., download the source code of Dissemin.
+You should not reuse an existing copy of the repository, otherwise it may cause errors with Vagrant later.
 - ``cd dissemin`` to go in the repository
 - ``vagrant up --provider=your_provider`` will create the VM / container and provision the machine once
 - ``vagrant ssh`` will let you poke into the machine and access its services (PostgreSQL, Redis, ElasticSearch)